microsoft/reverse-proxy/README.md

 1. Launch VS, VS for Mac, or VS Code!

 As a short-cut, you can also just run the `startvs.cmd` script to launch Visual Studio on Windows.
 There's no need to use the `activate` script in that case.

-We use a local copy of the .NET SDK because we will soon be using pre-release .NET 5 SDK builds!

 If you're having trouble building the project, or developing in Visual Studio, please file a bug to let us know and we'll help out (and fix our scripts/tools as needed)!